 DISCUSSION

 In this study, we developed a reproducible method to classify hospitals using AHA survey data.
 This methodology was then validated using publically available hospital data as well as healthcare claims data.
 Our validations show that hospitals in Tier A have the most comprehensive pediatric services and have substantially higher pediatric admissions than the other Tiers, suggesting that these 51 hospitals are CH.
-Tier A hospitals are most likely to have level I pediatric trauma centers, conduct organ transplants, and conduct congenital heart surgery; and are most likely to have memberships in the CHA, COG, and ACS NSQIP-P. Many of the Tier B hospitals have similar pediatric services and memberships, but they have a lower proportion of admissions that are pediatric (10.96% in Tier B versus 88.95% in Tier A).
+Tier A hospitals are most likely to have level I pediatric trauma centers, conduct organ transplants, and conduct congenital heart surgery; and are most likely to have memberships in the Children’s Hospital Association, Children’s Oncology Group, and ACS NSQIP-P. Many of the Tier B hospitals have similar pediatric services and memberships, but they have a lower proportion of admissions that are pediatric (10.96% in Tier B versus 88.95% in Tier A).
 The provision of comprehensive pediatric services and low pediatric admissions suggests Tier B hospitals are general hospitals with children’s units.
 Therefore, for specific studies and research questions, investigators may elect to consider both Tier A and Tier B hospitals as CH as compared to only considering Tier A as CH.
 While stand-alone children's hospitals may be directly of interest in some studies, our analysis shows that limiting the definition of CH only to those with CHA membership will exclude a significant number of hospitals for which comparable pediatric services are available.
-Tiers C and D hospitals have minimal pediatric services and virtually none of these hospitals are members of CHA, COG, or ACS NSQIP-P. Therefore, we would categorize Tiers C and D hospitals as NCH.
+Tiers C and D hospitals have minimal pediatric services and virtually none of these hospitals are members of the Children’s Hospital Association, Children’s Oncology Group, or ACS NSQIP-P. Therefore, we would categorize Tiers C and D hospitals as NCH.

 We were able to conduct these analyses because the claims data provider used, HCCI, provided hospital-level matching on features abstracted from the AHA survey data and from our manual designations of publically available pediatric services.
-This level of collaboration with administrative and claims data providers is rare and health services researchers are left to use proportions of pediatric admissions to reliably differentiate true CH from NCH.
+This level of collaboration with administrative and claims data providers is rare and health services researchers are left to use proportions of pediatric admissions to reliably differentiate CH from NCH.
 Our study suggests that this practical application of proportion of pediatric admissions (or discharges) is valid.
 For example, our study found that nearly 90% of admissions at Tier A hospitals were pediatric compare to around 11% or lower at Tier B, C, and D hospitals.
 Thus, distinguishing between hospital types is possible even when hospital-level identifiers are not available.
 While possible, we would advise caution of additional stratifications of hospital types such as Tier B vs Tier C using discharge proportions alone.